courros/hnco/README.md

 ### mapgen

-`mapgen` generates random instances of maps and saves them to files.
-The map can be a translation, a permutation, a linear map, or an affine map in the space of bit vectors.
-The same map instance can be loaded by `hnco` and used by different algorithms.
+`mapgen` generates random maps and saves them to files.
+A map can be a translation, a permutation, the composition of a permutation and a translation, a linear map, an affine map, or and affine map whose linear map is given by a sequence of transvections.
+A map file can be loaded by `hnco` and used by different algorithms.

 ## Experiments